jakub-m/navier-stokes-webgl-shaders/README.md

 1. Fragment shader is a tiny program un on a tiny simple GPU machine that takes the output pixels and returns colors for the pixels.
 To figure the color of the pixels, at input it gets information from vertex shader.
 The information can be, for example, a place on a line or in a triangle that corresponds to the pixel that is being rendered.
    GPU _interpolates_ the values that enter the fragment shader.
 For example, when rendering a mid-point on a line between (0,0) and (1,1), the fragment shader will get (0.5,0.5) at input.

+   1. Shaders have access to various [predefined variables](https://www.khronos.org/opengl/wiki/Fragment_Shader), e.g. a location of the current sample.
+Also, they can write to various pre-defined variables, like [`gl_Position`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/gl_Position.xhtml) which is a position of a vertex (after all the operations in the shader).

 1. Vertex and Fragment shader compose a Program.
 1. There are many GPU cores and each runs the Program on its part of data.
 1. [Variables](http://www.lighthouse3d.com/tutorials/glsl-tutorial/data-types-and-variables/):